ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 - At present, there are no known examples of inanimate Class 4C, a shorter inanimate consonant w stem.
 None are cited either in Nichols (2010) or turned up on a detailed search of the OPD.

 - For all of the NI nouns that end in "w", we use a special character "w2" in order to capture the specific contexts where it deletes or surfaces, as captured by the _w2-deletion_ rule.

+- Like the NA_Vw nouns, there are two variations for the plural and diminutive marker for NI_Vw nouns.
+One "-an" and "-ens" (deriving "mashkikiwan" or "mashkikiwens"), and the other "-V1n" and "-V1ens" (deriving "mashkikiin" and "mashkikiins").
+The distribution of this is not clear, so it might be overgenerating by applying it to all stems in this class, but the form variation is attested for some stems in the OPD.

 - The NI_Cy stems end in a special "y2", which always deletes via the _y2-deletion_ rule.